williamsdb/discogs-now-playing/readme.md

 <br />
 <div align="center">

-<h3 align="center">Now Playing</h3>
+<h3 align="center">What should I play next?</h3>

   <p align="center">
-    Display a random item from your Discogs collection to play
+    Display a random item from your Discogs collection to play.
     <br />
   </p>
 </div>